Commuted Pension Guide: Maximize Your Retirement Benefits

 Investment Opportunities

-The lump sum received from commuting your pension can be invested in various financial instruments, such as stocks, bonds, or real estate.
+The lump sum received from commuting your pension can be invested in various financial instruments, such as stocks, bonds, real estate, or a safe option like an assured pension plan.
 With careful planning, this can potentially yield higher returns compared to the reduced monthly pension.

 Freedom of Choice